SAP/cloud-sdk-ios-cai/README.md

 ### Trigger Skill button related

 - `Trigger Skill` buttons are still enabled after execution / next interaction.
-This behavior differs from SAP CAI WebClient.
+This behavior differs from the SAP CAI Web Client.
 Once you click the button or type an utterance, the corresponding skill can't be triggered anymore at a later point in time since the context in which it was created might not be valid anymore.

 ### Image related